qcodespp/qcodespp/README.rst

 'import qcodespp as qc', and continute to use qc.Station, qc.Parameter, etc. as before.
 For deeper-level functions (most importantly instrument drivers), you can simply continue to use e.g. qcodes.instrument_drivers.tektronix.Keithley2400, or migrate to the qcodes++ version if one is available, and you prefer to.
-TL;DR, you lose nothing by installing qcodes++ ontop of qcodes.
+TL;DR, you lose nothing by installing qcodes++ ontop of qcodes, but hopefully gain a bunch of user-friendly features.

 QCoDeS and qcodes++ are compatible with Python 3.9+.
 They are primarily intended for use from Jupyter notebooks and Jupyter lab, but can also be used from Spyder, traditional terminal-based shells and in stand-alone scripts.

-In addition to being a really stupid pun on q(c++), the name reflects the fact that the main purpose of this package is really just to add some cool stuff our lab has worked on over the years.
-And it also makes me happy because totally coincidentally we have always named our plotting windows pp, e.g. pp = qcpp.live_plot().
+The name: In addition to being a really stupid pun on q(c++), it reflects the fact that really we just want to add some nice features to the main package, and also it makes me happy because totally coincidentally we have always named our plotting windows pp, e.g. pp = qcpp.live_plot().

+Note 1: These features actually used to be part of QCoDeS but were replaced by the database-based dataset.
+In some sense, this package is an 'OG' qcodes; it may be more limited on the backend, but those limitations mean we have instead been able to focus on things like user-friendliness and making cool plotting tools.

 Docs
 ====